 - In the bowl of a stand mixer or a large bowl with a hand mixer, cream butter and brown sugar until smooth.
 Beat in egg and vanilla.

-- Add ground oats, cinnamon, nutmeg and salt.
+- Add flour or ground oats, cinnamon, nutmeg and salt.
 Mix well to combine.

-- Stir in oats, white chips, apricots, cranberries and walnuts.
-Place dough in the refrigerator to chill for 15-20 minutes while you preheat the oven to 350° F.
+- Stir in whole oats, white chips, apricots, cranberries and walnuts.
+Place dough in the refrigerator to chill while you preheat the oven to 350° F.

 - Using a medium scoop, scoop dough onto a baking sheet lined with parchment or a silicone baking mat.
 Bake 12-15 minutes or until almost set.
 Remove from the oven and let cool on the baking sheet for 5 minutes before removing to a cooling rack.
 Cookies will firm up as they cool.